rsarfati/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a senior research analyst at the NY Fed, working with the dynamic stochastic general equilibrium (DSGE) team on academic research, policy analysis, forecasting, and model development.
+I am a Ph.D. student in economics and [NSF Graduate Research Fellow](https://www.nsfgrfp.org/resources/about_grfp) at [MIT](https://economics.mit.edu/).
+Previously, I was a research analyst at the [New York Fed](https://www.newyorkfed.org/research), working with the dynamic stochastic general equilibrium (DSGE) team under [Marco Del Negro](https://www.newyorkfed.org/research/economists/delnegro) on academic research, policy analysis, forecasting, and model development.

+I graduated from Brown University in 2018 with an Sc.B in mathematics and computer science, where I worked extensively with [Amy Greenwald](http://cs.brown.edu/people/faculty/amy/) on topics in algorithmic game theory and reinforcement learning.

-I am also a lead developer of [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), a [Julia](https://julialang.org/) package for solving, estimating, and forecasting DSGE models, as well as [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl), which implements sequential Monte Carlo (SMC) sampling for approximation of posterior distributions.
+I am also a lead developer of [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), a [Julia](https://julialang.org/) package for solving, estimating, and forecasting DSGE models; [StateSpaceRoutines.jl](https://github.com/FRBNY-DSGE/StateSpaceRoutines.jl), which contains common filtering and smoothing algorithms for state-space models; and [SMC.jl](https://github.com/FRBNY-DSGE/SMC.jl), which implements variations of sequential Monte Carlo (SMC) sampling for the approximation of posterior distributions.

 *All views expressed are my own, and do not reflect those of the Federal Reserve Bank of New York nor Federal Reserve System.*